Florida State Seminoles: Men's golf

-The Seminoles have made thirty-nine NCAA tournament appearances including twenty-seven national championship appearances, finishing as runner-up in 2024, and nineteen regionals.
+The Seminoles have made forty NCAA tournament appearances including twenty-seven national championship appearances, finishing as runner-up in 2024, and nineteen regionals.
 Florida State has won thirteen conference championships.
 The Seminoles have appeared in sixteen straight NCAA tournaments and were the top seed in the 2015 tournament, a year in which they won a school record four straight in-season tournaments.
 In the 2021 season, John Pak won the Haskins Award, Hogan Award, and Nicklaus Award.

 Women's golf

-The Seminoles have made eight AIAW tournament appearances, twenty-nine NCAA tournament appearances, including thirteen national championship appearances and twenty-six regionals.
+The Seminoles have made eight AIAW tournament appearances and thirty NCAA tournament appearances, including twenty-seven regionals and fourteen national championship appearances, advancing for ten consecutive years.
 Florida State has won four conference championships.